thejimmyg/python-auth-tools/README.md

 * There are no directories for `.py` files.
 By keeping everything top level, everything can import everything else easily without the code needing to be installed as a package.
 * There aren't really any classes, they aren't needed.
 Instead each module is designed to be used once (singleton pattern) and so can store its state in module-level global variables.
 This means everything can be normal Python functions.
 The code does uses classes for data validation though.
 If you need to use the same component twice, make a copy of the files with a different name.
 The implementations will probably diverge over time anyway, so in the long term you'll reduce bugs.
 * There is a hooks system so that you can customise the behaviour of the existing code without needing classes/inheritance etc.
-* The code isn't threadsafe, instead it uses gevent for cooperative multitasking making it very efficient in a single process.
-You an safely run multiple processes at once on the same computer and round-robin proxy to each if you want to make the most of the available CPUs.
+* Some effort has been made to consider threadsafety, but really you are better off using gevent for cooperative multitasking making it very efficient in a single process.
+You should be able to safely run multiple processes using gevent at once on the same computer (assuming your dbd implementation is process-safe, which it may not be) and round-robin proxy to each if you want to make the most of the available CPUs.
 * All HTTP headers are lowercase.
 If you set or try to access anything not lowercase, it won't error, but the behaviour is undefined.

 ## Understanding Hooks